top of page

 E(sitting on Byron's lap): Never again shall our meetings be all sunshine - and stolen kisses and fumblings - my Lord - I feel the shadow of Miss Milbanke will lay across them

-B: Perhaps you are right, my dear Eliza (grinds teeth) and a damned arctic one it is too
+B: Perhaps you are right, my dear Eliza (grinds teeth) - this marriage is designed by all to be a solution to my amatory mayhem

-Unannounced, in comes Douglas Kinnaird - smirking somewhat sleazily towards B
+Unannounced, in strolls Douglas Kinnaird - smirking somewhat sleazily towards B

-K: Well hallo! - heh heh - a new piece - you dog!
+K: Well hallo! - heh heh - a new piece - why, you dog!

 B glares - E is horrified

-E(gathers her cap and stockings): I must leave my Lord - your improper associate has just ruined my reputation (slaps K's face) - I must resign for you forever my Lord (flings herself into B's arms)
+E(gathers her cap and stockings): I must leave my Lord - your improper associate has just ruined my reputation (slaps K's face) - I must resign for you forever! (flings herself into B's arms) - but - perchance - just one more kiss

-B: Have no fear of your good name, I shall take care that hot and fiery Douglas minds his tongue - my dear Miss Francis(kisses her hand) - anon! - unless my funeral marriage is called off, that is
+B: Have no fear of your good name, I shall take care the creature Dougal minds his tongue - my dear Miss Francis(kisses her hand) - anon! - unless my funeral marriage is called off, that is

 B angrily reaches for his hanging Turkish yataghan and slices the cork off a soda bottle, expertly aimed to knock the cigar hanging off Kinnaird's lip